Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

-We discuss systems with spinless and spin-1/2 fermions separately.
 Consider the 0D block-state decorations, for $\mu_j$, $j=1,2,3$, the classification data can be characterized by different 1D irreducible representations of the full symmetry groups, respectively:

-For 0D blocks labeled by $\mu_1$ and $\mu_2$, three $\mathbb{Z}_2$ in the classification data [cf. first two rows in Eq. (\ref{p6m classification data})] have different physical meanings: the first $\mathbb{Z}_2$ represents the complex fermion, the second $\mathbb{Z}_2$ represents the rotation eigenvalue $-1$, and the third $\mathbb{Z}_2$ represents the reflection eigenvalue $-1$; for 0D blocks labeled by $\mu_3$, two $\mathbb{Z}_2$ in the classification data [cf. the last row in Eq. (\ref{p6m classification data})] have different physical meanings: the first $\mathbb{Z}_2$ represents the complex fermion, and the second $\mathbb{Z}_2$ represents the reflection eigenvalue $-1$ (i.e., the rotational symmetry plays no role in the 0D block-state decorations).
-So the 0D block-states at $\mu_1$ and $\mu_2$ can be labeled by $(\pm,\pm,\pm)$, here these three $\pm$'s represent the fermion parity, 2-fold rotation and reflection symmetry eigenvalues (alternatively, the last two $\pm$'s can also represent the eigenvalues of two independent reflection operations because even-fold dihedral group can also be generated by two independent reflections); the 0D block-states at $\mu_3$ can be labeled by $(\pm,\pm)$, here these two $\pm$'s represent the fermion parity and reflection symmetry eigenvalues.
+Similar to the $p4m$ case, the 0D block-states at $\mu_1$ and $\mu_2$ can be labeled by $(\pm,\pm,\pm)$ where the three $\pm$'s represent the fermion parity and eigenvalues of two independent reflection generators $\bs{M}_{\tau_1}$ and $\bs{M}_{\tau_2}$, respectively.
+However, the 0D block-states at $\mu_3$ should be labeled by $(\pm,\pm)$ where the two $\pm$'s represent the fermion parity and reflection symmetry eigenvalues of $\bs{M}_{\tau_3}$.(We note that there is only one independent reflection eigenvalue for $D_n$ symmetry group with odd $n$.)
 According to this notation, the obstruction-free 0D block-states form the following group:

 and the group elements can be labeled by (three brackets represent the block-states at $\mu_1$, $\mu_2$ and $\mu_3$):

 Subsequently we investigate the 1D block-state decoration.
 For all 1D blocks, the total symmetry group is $\mathbb{Z}_2^f\times\mathbb{Z}_2$, and the candidate 1D block-state is Majorana chain and 1D FSPT state.
 So all 1D block-states form a group: